franks42/naclj/README.md

 Still under construction... please check back later...

+## Installation

+Requires the C-library libsodium to be installed.
+On Mac the easiest way to install is probably through brew:

+    brew install libsodium

 ## History

 I was looking for a Clojure library to work with NaCl's primitives.
 First I found the Clojure library Caesium, which is layered on top of Kalium, which is a Java library layered on top of libsodium.